PHANTOM-Platform/Monitoring/Monitoring_server/README.md

 | npm               | https://www.npmjs.com/                             | >= 1.3.6  |

-#### Installation of Elasticsearch
-Please execute the following commands to install version 2.4.0 of `Elasticsearch`.
-Alternatively, you can use your operating system's software installer to install a current version of `Elasticsearch`.

 #### Installation of npm
 When using Ubuntu, for example, please install npm as follows: